copsTvFan/cops-episode-guide/guide.md

   them.
 - Philadelphia, PA (5:43 PM Assistance Call) A guy driving a stolen smashed blue Monte Carlo crashes into a car in front of police.
 He is high and hits three other guys cars.
 The owner left the keys inside and he took it.
+Likely segment 2 of CP-521.
 - Albuquerque, NM (11:07 AM John Sting) Undercover female cops bring Johns back to a hotel room and bust them.
 An old guy wants some hokie pokie for $10.
   Mexican Mike wants a BJ for $20.
 They cuff him and take him out to the car, but he runs away.
+This is segment 1 of CP-1232.
 - (Kansas City, MO -- 9:07 PM Shoplifting Call) Two guys stole four cartons of cigarettes.
 One guy puts them in a cart and brings them over to a second guy who shoves them down his pants.
 The first guy watches while pushing his cart